boostercloud/booster/docs/README.md

 #### Creating an event handler

 Event handlers can be easily created using the Booster CLI command `boost new:event-handler`.
-There are two compulsory arguments: the event handler name, and the name of the event it will react to.
+There are two mandatory arguments: the event handler name, and the name of the event it will react to.
 For instance:

 ```typescript
 boost new:event-handler HandleAvailability --event StockMoved